Dichotomy for Digraph Homomorphism Problems: Introduction

-The question is whether all constraints can be simultaneously satisfied.
 3SAT is a prototypical instance of CSP, where each variable takes values of {\em true} or {\em false} (a domain size of two) and the clauses are the constraints.
 Digraph homomorphism problems can also easily be converted into CSPs: the variables $V$ are the vertices of $G$, each must be assigned a vertex in $H$ (meaning a domain size of $|V(H)|$), and the constraints encode that each arc of $G$ must be mapped to an arc in $H$.

 Feder and Vardi argued in \cite{FV93} that in a well defined sense the class of problems $CSP(H)$ would be the largest subclass of $NP$ in which a dichotomy holds.
 A fundamental result of Ladner \cite{L75} asserts that if $P \ne NP$ then there exist $NP$-intermediate problems (problems neither in $P$ nor $NP$-complete), which implies that there is no such dichotomy theorem for the class of {\em all} $NP$ problems.
-Non-trivial and natural subclasses which do have dichotomy theorems are of great interest.
+Non-trivial and natural sub-classes which do have dichotomy theorems are of great interest.
 Feder and Vardi made the following {\em Dichotomy Conjecture}: every problem $CSP(H)$ is $NP$-complete or is in $P$.
 This problem has animated much research in theoretical computer science.
 For instance the conjecture has been verified when $H$ is a conservative relational structure \cite{bulatov}, or a digraph with all in-degrees and all-out-degrees at least one \cite{barto}.
+Numerous special cases of this conjecture have been verified \cite{ABISV09,BHM88,BH90,B06, CVK10, D00, F01, F06, FMS04, LZ03, schaefer}.